Sue-wesh/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 The database name will be passed as an argument of the mysql command If the table first-table already exists, your script should not fail

+5. Full description
+script that prints the full description of the table first_table from the database hbtn_0c_0 in your MySQL server